schoolofdevops/ultimate-kubernetes-bootcamp/chapters/advanced_services.md

 Let us see about different implementation of ingress.

 ```
-Keep or delete the following(Not enough use cases).
+Keep or delete the following(Need to come up with use cases).
 ### Single Service Ingress

 ### Simple fanout Ingress